By Erin Kennedy

 Here's a quick quiz to identify if your resume needs to be improved to produce results:

-If you answered Yes to even one of these questions, your resume could be your problem.
+If you are scratching your head at these questions, your resume could be your problem.

-A resume should summarize your achievements, skills, and education appropriate to the position you are seeking in the most positive way, but without being inaccurate or misleading.
+A resume should summarize your achievements, skills, and education appropriate to the position you are seeking without being inaccurate or misleading.

 Basic truth about resumes: The purpose for your resume is to get you invited to interview for a job.

-People are very, VERY, *VERY* seldom hired based only on their resume.
+People are seldom hired based only on their resume alone.